-Pines typically require full sun and if you’ve installed them in a shaded area, then your pine tree problems might be a matter of insufficient light.
+Pine trees typically require full sun and if you’ve installed them in a shaded area, then your pine tree problems might be a matter of insufficient sunlight.
 This potential issue all comes down to placement and can be prevented with some forethought.

 Prior to planting, you must consider the placement of your pines in relation to other structures or trees which could block their access to sunlight.
 If your pines are already full grown and you’re realizing they’re not receiving enough light you can see whether trimming your surrounding trees could help make a difference.